Kyle-Goddard/Profile/README.md

 I am glad you are here.
 I plan to talk about myself.
 A lot :)

 If you are reading this as a potential employer then I truly hope you find it an enjoyable experience.
-Let us chat when you have seen enough to convine you that I am your guy!
+Let us chat when you have seen enough to convince yourself that I am your guy!

 Best Wishes
 Kyle Goddard